-The Cambridge National in Engineering Manufacture J823 is a new course which was first taught from September 2023 at CCC.
+The Cambridge National in Engineering Manufacture J823 was first taught from September 2023 at CCC.
 Students will leave the course with a level 1 or 2 qualification (with a pass, merit, or distinction), which is dependent on the student's quality of coursework and exam result.